philsturgeon/phil.tech/_posts/2014-11-15-alien-status-extraordinary-again.markdown

 I sold _everything_ I own - other than my bike - and got rid of the apartment. **Side-note: In the last hour of moving out the "next guy" wandered in with his stuff and used _my_ bathroom without even asking.
 Who does that?!**

 All my furniture is gone and the landlords owe me a massive security deposit cheque.
-It was huge because a Brit without _any_ security deposit moving into NYC needs to pay about 3 months rent as security.
+It was huge because a Brit without _any_ credit history moving to the USA needs to pay about 3 months rent as security.
 That shit aint cheap.

 When I get back to NYC I'll start hunting for somewhere a little less expensive.
 Hopefully that can still be in Williamsburg, but maybe a little further into Brooklyn.